paulscherrerinstitute/scicat-cli/README.md

 ### V3 Changes
 The separate executables (like `datasetIngestor`, `datasetRetriever`...) were combined into one `scicat-cli` executable, with each executable's features available as commands given as the first parameter to this executable.

-These commands bare the same names as the former executables.
-For example, if you called `./datasetIngestor [flags]` before, now it's `./scicat-cli datasetIngestor [flags]`.
+These commands bear the same names as the former executables.
+The general syntax change is that if you called `./[COMMAND] [flags]` before, now it's `./scicat-cli [COMMAND] [flags]`.

- Furthermore, the use of single hyphen, multi-letter flags is now discontinued (as it does not follow convention).
+ Furthermore, the use of single hyphen, multi-letter flags is now discontinued, as it went against general convention.
+So, in practical terms, `-[long_flag_name]` and `--[long_flag_name]` were both accepted, but now only the latter is accepted.

 ### Backwards compatibility with v2
 A set of shell scripts are included with the Linux and Mac versions of releases in order to maintain compatibility with preexisting automation scripts.